-Fifteen weekly half-hour private music lessons: technique, repertoire and professional performing skills.
-MUS 244 applied music instruction includes a final recital as well as a repertoire paper to be handed in and disseminated to faculty one week prior to the student's recital.
+Fifteen weekly half-hour private music lessons in the primary instrument, in composition, or in piano tuning and maintenance: technique, repertoire, professional performing skills, or craft skills.
+MUS 244 applied music instruction includes a final recital with repertoire paper, composition jury or piano technician proficiency exam.
+All instrumental and vocal students must present their instructor a repertoire paper which will be disseminated to faculty one week prior to the student's recital.